-And apart from the cave temples, there are caves that are open to the public for visits.
+Apart from these temples, there are caves that are open to the public for visits.
 We have listed popular as well as lesser-known places in this post.

-Come check them out the next time you travel to Ipoh!
+Come check them out when you are here!

 Table of Contents: